September 1, 2013 - 2010-2011 WEAVE Cycle Open

 - Council on Social Work Education (Department of Social Work)

-- Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (Department of Engineering)
+- Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (B.S. in Engineering)

 - National Association of Schools of Music (School of Music)